centreon/centreon-documentation/versioned_docs/version-22.04/installation/web-and-post-installation.md

 ![image](../assets/installation/module_installationb.png)

+### Step 9: Installation finished

 At this point, an advertisement informs you of the latest Centreon news and products.
 If your platform is connected to the internet, the information you receive will be up to date.
 If you are not online, only information on the current version will be displayed.

 ![image](../assets/installation/aendinstall.png)

 The installation is complete.
 Click on **Finish**.

-You can now log in.
+You can now log in using the **admin** account and [initialize the monitoring](#initialization-of-the-monitoring).

 ![image](../assets/installation/aconnection.png)